-Symbols in Website Localization
+Symbols in Website Localisation

-As with pictures, symbols can cause problems in localization.
+As with pictures, symbols can cause problems in localisation.
 Icons using fingers such as an OK sign or V-sign may mean different things to different cultures.
 Our Western symbols do not always mean the same abroad.
 An oft cited example is the representation of the house referring to a home page, or a letterbox to mail.
 The use of animals in logos can cause embarrassment and further problems.
 For example, pigs are considered unclean in the Middle East and cows as holy in India.

-Colours in Website Localization
+Colours in Website Localisation

-Colours are also loaded with cultural meanings that need to be analysed in website localization.
+Colours are also loaded with cultural meanings that need to be analysed in website localisation.
 Choosing the wrong colour for your logo or background will not always have disastrous consequences, but avoiding them is always advisable.

 For example, in Japan white is commonly associated with mourning.
 In China red is auspicious.
 In Africa certain colours represent different tribes.

-Navigation in Website Localization
+Navigation in Website Localisation

-It is even the most taken for granted aspects of website layout that must be analysed properly for a successful localization project.
+It is even the most taken for granted aspects of website layout that must be analysed properly for a successful localisation project.
 In the West we assume that how we present websites is how it naturally should be done.
 This is far from the truth.

 Access to certain pages is also a factor that can be considered as relevant.
 Highly hierarchical cultures may view a site positively if it is “member only” access, whereas an egalitarian culture may find it disagreeable.

-Content in Website Localization
+Content in Website Localisation

-Examining your written content in any localization process in critical to its success.
+Examining your written content in any localisation process in critical to its success.
 This is not only important for proper transfer of aspects such as dates, currencies, and units of measurement but for the presenting the correct image.

 For example, will the site focus on a product or a company?
 Both bring with them certain considerations dependent on the target culture.
 If a company is marketing itself in a culture that respects seniority and hierarchy, readers will want to see information on senior members.
 Along with their titles and rank they will also want to evaluate them through information on their professional qualifications, experience and contacts.
 These areas in the UK may generally be avoided as in our culture it is bordering on self-indulgence and boasting.